Subscription Modal Banner

 6. Shop around for educational plans in the Philippines from different providers and compare packages.

-7. Consult a financial advisor from the educational plan provider to get more details.
-Or submit an accomplished online form on the insurance company's website; the provider will then connect you to one of its advisors.
+7. Consult a financial advisor from the educational plan provider for more details.
+Or submit an accomplished online form on the insurance company's website, after which the provider will connect you to one of its advisors.

-8. The financial advisor will ask you to fill out forms and make your initial premium payment for the processing of your policy.
+8. The financial advisor will ask you to fill out forms and make your initial premium payment to process your policy.

 Final Thoughts